AJVicens/command-line-for-reporters/README.md

 `grep`: This is an [incredibly powerful](https://www.eriwen.com/tools/grep-is-a-beautiful-tool/) search tool -- technically "global regular expression print" -- that allows searching for patterns and specifics across many files or directories at once.
 Take it for a spin and get used to it.

+`ping`: While professionals use this command for a [variety](https://www.tutorialspoint.com/unix_commands/ping.htm) of tasks, I use it to see if websites are up.
+It's very simple to use: `$ ping <website or IP address>`.
+Let it run for a few seconds and then enter `control-c` so it stops, and you can see that your traffic (referred to as "packets") is getting through.

 #### Just a few useful command line tools

 The beautiful thing about the command line is the plethora of tools out there that can make your life much easier. ***These require installation***, but typically that's not that hard.
 Here are a few I use all the time: